anchitprojectsml/AI-Resume-Screening-System/README.md

 * Missing Skills: AWS, Docker
 * Top Candidates Ranking

+## 📊 Evaluation

+The system was tested on sample resume-job pairs.
+Typical similarity scores ranged between 60%–70% for relevant matches and lower for unrelated profiles.

+## ❓ Why SBERT?

+- Captures semantic meaning (context-aware)
+- Better than TF-IDF (keyword-based)
+- Works well for sentence similarity tasks

+## ⚠️ Limitations

+- PDF parsing may lose formatting
+- Skill extraction is keyword-based
+- Model performance may vary on real-world resumes
+- Does not handle bias or fairness explicitly

 ## 📂 Sample Data
 Sample resumes are included in the `sample_resumes` folder for testing.